DieJuFoKinnas/LEGO-Image-Classifier/README.md

 I think it might be possible to classify piece classes that weren't even present in the training set by giving 1 example of that class...
 We will see.

-### TODO list

-- [ ] See if it is possible to predict classes the network was not trained for
-- [ ] Generate synthetic data
-- [ ] Try the network on synthetic data
-- [ ] 3D print robotic arm and purchase motors
-- [ ] Check whether the robotic arm can blindly grab a piece semi-reliably